 We’ve previously recommended Big Data* by Viktor Mayer-Schonberger as a must-read for anyone who works with or in market research.

-We sincerely hope that all those smart people in the market research world put their brains together and come up with smart ways to do market research marking better in the future.
+We hope all those smart market research people can put their brains together and do these things.
+Because that’ll lead to better ways of market research marketing in the future.